Tariff dodging takes its toll on India's highway developers

 NEW DELHI Flashing lights on the roof, tailgating politicians' motorcades, smashing up toll booths, and beating up toll collectors.

-Welcome to India's network of privately run highways, where endemic toll dodging is a drag on the finances of road operators such as GVK Power and Infrastructure and Reliance Infrastructure, and a deterrent to private investment in a country where poor infrastructure shaves an estimated 2 percentage points from economic growth each year.
+Welcome to India's network of privately run highways, where endemic toll dodging is a drag on the finances of road operators such as GVK Power and Infrastructure (GVKP.NS) and Reliance Infrastructure (RLIN.NS), and a deterrent to private investment in a country where poor infrastructure shaves an estimated 2 percentage points from economic growth each year.

 Ambulances, fire trucks and the cars of senior government officials are among those exempted from paying tolls, but other drivers often claim a free ride, said Isaac George, GVK's chief financial officer.